This page on Quercetin is currently marked as in-progress. We are still compiling research.

 The exercise-induced increase in HSP70 expression is abolished with quercetin preloading

-May reduce oxidative biomarkers in serum
+May reduce oxidative biomarkers in serum and urine, but is a tad unreliable in doing so.

 No significant influence on metabolic rate following acute Quercetin supplementation